typedcsslab/typedcssx/readme.md

 - For Next.js App router(RSC)
 - Console lover
-- Server Component
-- Client Component
+- Client Component (Non async Server Component)
 - Zero-runtime (statically generated during build)
 - Hot Reload (A smooth development experience)
-- Hard Type (Benefit from type completion development experience)
+- Hard Type (AutoComplete with TypeScript is works)
 - Media (Media Query provides modern functions)

-All types are Property(CamelCase): String and can't write directly to a tsx file.
+All types are property(camelCase): String | Number.
+The compiler assigns px to number unless there is an exception.

 In development mode with we can see hot reloading preview by adding 'use client'.
+⚠︎ can't write directly to a tsx file.

+The className property and style are converted to an underscore with a hash as className.

 ## Scoped.style